numb86/docs.getdbt.com/website/docs/docs/core/pip-install.md

 - Activate the virtual environment to add its specific Python and `pip` executables to your shell’s PATH.
 This ensures you use the environment’s isolated setup.

-For more information, refer to [Create and use virtual environments](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments) and [Create a Python Virtual Environment](/docs/core/create-a-python-virtual-environment).
+For more information, refer to [Create and use virtual environments](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments) and [Create a Python virtual environment](/docs/core/create-a-python-virtual-environment).

 Select your operating system and run the following command to activate it: